Special Olympics Executive and Leadership Team

 Leadership Overview

-Special Olympics has 10 executives leading key functions including strategy, operations, finance, and regional management.
+Special Olympics has 10 executives leading key functions including strategy, operations, finance, legal, and regional management.

 Driven by a mission to provide year-round sports training and athletic competition for children and adults with intellectual and physical disabilities, Special Olympics fosters inclusion and empowers individuals through the power of sport, impacting communities globally.